frconor-ebook/meditations/_posts/2025-12-10-purity-of-the-heart.md

 We will, at last, be able to gaze upon God and to contemplate Him, that same God that we have tried to serve throughout our lives.

 A secular writer has said, "You can't play with the animal in you without becoming wholly animal.
 You can't play with falsehood without forfeiting your right to truth.
 You can't play with cruelty without losing your sensitivity of mind.
-He who wants to keep his garden tidy does not reserve a plot for weeds" (Dag Hammarskjold).
+He who wants to keep his garden tidy does not reserve a plot for weeds" (Dag Hammarskjold, *Markings*).

 As we examine our hearts, we have to see: Is there any area of my heart where I have reserved a plot for weeds?